turbio/unbooper/README.md

 - there are no pending changes requested
 - the pull request has not be approved
 - the mental overhead is within reason (that is: the number of meaningful additions)
-- if the diff touches dependencies it can only touch dependencies
+- if the diff touches dependencies it will be warned
 - good boops turn into bops

 the tag `preboop` will also add the tag `boop` if all the rules are satisfied.